Getting Started

 Troubleshooting

-Calculate ISO button is disabled
+Calculate EI button is disabled

 • Missing film, developer, camera, lens, or grey card selection